erikvw/pylabels2/README.md

 Overview
 ========
-Basically, the user creates a set of specifications of the label sizes etc, writes a callback function which does the actual drawing, and gives these two items to a Sheet object.
+Basically, the user creates a set of specifications of the label sizes etc., writes a callback function which does the actual drawing, and gives these two items to a Sheet object.
 Items are then added to the sheet using the add_label() method (or add_labels() to add all items from an iterable).